Who’s Blad? A Piss Fable Starring Tycho Brahe

 A few days later, Tycho was gone.

 Not from the stars.
-From his own bladder’s rebellion.
+From his own bladder’s bad manners.

 Historians agree: his dedication to etiquette proved fatal.